2 Ply Wool

 Wolffie

-So if you are looking for 2 ply wool, try Bendigo.
-I have used their wool many times over the years, the quality is good and the price is great but sadly you won't find any 2 ply patterns on their site.
+So if you are looking for 2 ply wool, try Bendigo Woollen Mills .
+I have used their wool many times over the years (and still regularly place an order with them eventhough I now have my own knitting store...), the quality is good and the prices are great.
+But sadly, you will not find any 2 ply patterns on their site.

-Your best bet is to do an internet search for vintage knitting patterns, a few of the patterns produced in the 30's, 40's and 50's were designed using 2 ply.
-If you are looking for patterns published in the last few years the only 2 ply patterns you will find will be for baby shawls.
+Your best bet is to do an internet search for vintage patterns, a few of the patterns produced in the 30's, 40's, and 50's were designed used 2 ply wool.
+If you are looking for patterns published in the last few years, the only 2 ply patterns you will find will be for baby shawls.